turingschool/backend-curriculum-site/module2/lessons/diagramming_request_response_cycle.md

 ```
 As a user,
 When I visit /songs/1,
-Then I see the title, length and play count of the movie matching that ID
+Then I see the title, length and play count of the song matching that ID
 ```

 ```